It all started when I found myself gaining weight despite sticking to a pretty strict diet and regular exercise routine.

 It is a double-edged sword: your metabolism is already slow, and on top of that, hypothyroidism saps your energy, making it difficult to stay active.

 I noticed this cycle firsthand.
-The fatigue that comes with hypothyroidism often made it harder to stick to my usual workout routine.
+The fatigue that comes with hypothyroidism often made it harder to stick to my usual bodyweight workout routine.
 This lack of physical activity only worsened my weight gain.

 According to studies published in the Thyroid Research Journal, the constant fatigue associated with hypothyroidism makes it difficult for people to engage in enough physical activity to burn calories effectively, further contributing to obesity in hypothyroidism.